The Day I Learned I Used to Spam

 - Writing articles about random topics completely irrelevant to your business or services to then include a “this article is sponsored by” or “about the author” with multiple keyword-specific links to your site.

 - Commenting on blogs on the most random things that are totally irrelevant to your topic or even industry, and leaving few-word comments just to get your keyword in the comment string with a link to your site — even when the blog page has absolutely no PageRank.
 My favorite is when you don’t even notice that the site applies a rel=”nofollow” to the comments.

 - Filling your page content or article with inflated keyword usage.
 Rewriting page content to include as many keywords as possible for all the different combinations you could think of within the text.

 - Stuffing the Title, Description and Keywords tags with as many keywords as you could possibly think of that could, and could not relate to your page topic.
 That’s called keyword stuffing, and keyword stuffing is spamming.

 - Hiding content on the page with white-on-white text or positioning it off the page beyond the view of the screen.
-Any kind of “hiding” techniques is just bad.
+Any kind of “hiding” technique is just bad.

 - Including links on your page that link to that same page, just to include the anchor text with your keywords.

 I, like probably many people out there, didn’t know any better.
 Aside from the knowledge I’ve gained here at BCI, I’ve found great resources out there on the topic of SEO, with lots of information about the things you shouldn’t be doing, but more so about the things you should be doing.

 Sites like Search Engine Land, Search Engine Watch, and the content we provide through this blog, our SEO Newsletter and at conferences, offer great SEO information for doing things the right way.
 If you’re interested in being trained in the ways of SEO, Bruce Clay offers an SEO class for that too.